tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 * Regenerate the token (or any other credentials) passed into your extensions.
 * Ensure that any credential used from inside the virtual machine to talk to external entities is up to date.
 * Update extensions in the scale set model with any new tokens.
-* Deploy the updated scale set, which updates all virtual machine instances including the failed ones.
+* Deploy the updated scale set, which updates all virtual machines including the failed ones.

 ### REST API
 The following example uses [REST API](/rest/api/compute/virtualmachinescalesets/getosupgradehistory) to check the status for the scale set named *myScaleSet* in the resource group named *myResourceGroup*: